PrashantTakale369/Intelligent_Fashion_Search_Engine/README.md

 # 🔍 Fashion Search Engine

-The Intelligent Fashion Search Engine is an AI-powered fashion retrieval system that allows users to search fashion products using natural language text queries (e.g., ""A person in a bright yellow raincoat") instead of traditional filters.
+The Intelligent Fashion Search Engine is an AI-powered fashion retrieval system that allows users to search fashion products using natural language text queries (e.g., "A person in a bright yellow raincoat") instead of traditional filters.

 It combines computer vision, natural language processing, and vector similarity search to retrieve visually and semantically similar fashion items efficiently, even at large scale (up to 1 million images).